Letter of Complaint: Types and Samples

 • Make sure you adhere to the format as it carries marks.

 • Underline the subject of the letter with a pencil.
-Also, underlining the main points is very important, but it is advisable that you do it after finishing your exam.
+Also, underlining the main points is very important, but you should do it after finishing your exam.
 Use a pencil and scale for underlining.

 • Make sure you double-check for grammatical accuracy and spelling.
 They carry marks.